 Homework will usually be given on a Monday and will need to be handed in by the following Monday.
 This allows for pupils who are busy on weekdays to also have the weekend to complete tasks, and pupils who have hectic weekends have the 5 weekdays.
 This accommodates all eventualities.

-PE will usually be on a Monday afternoon with me – this term it is 'Speed and Agility', and then again on a Thursday afternoon with Mr Clarke; Net Wall Games.
+PE will usually be on a Monday afternoon with me – and on a Thursday afternoon with Mr Clarke.
 Please make sure a full PE kit comes in to school on Monday and remains in school until Friday as there are times when additional, unexpected, sporting events are arranged at short notice - it would be a shame if your child missed out.

 Ms C Hadland